AstraaDev/Discord-OAuth2/README.md

 - `refresh_token`: The OAuth2 refresh token.

 ## Additional Information
-- For support, join the [Discord Server](https://discord.gg/PKR7nM9j9U).
+- Need help?
+Join the [Discord Server](https://astraadev.github.io/discord).
-- Contributions are welcome.
-Feel free to open an issue or create a pull request.
+- Contributions are welcome!
+Open an issue or create a pull request.